 Paul Ryan’s retirement is getting off to a rocky start, after the Republican Congressman learned he is not receiving a generous pension from the NRA like he expected.

 Ryan said he assumed he was getting a pension from the NRA after working a full-time job for them for years.

 “Isn’t that what employers are supposed to do for their most dedicated workers?”

 However NRA President Wayne LaPierre countered that Ryan was not technically their employee, and he should look to the US Government instead as his de jure employer.
 Ryan vehemently disagrees.

-“How can they be my primary employer when I get paid more by, and take my orders from, the NRA?”
+“How can the Government be my primary employer when I got paid more by and took my orders from the NRA?”